tschf/sqlup/README.md

 # SQLcl Upgrader

-**note: Currently this is tied to a particular build number (4.2.0.17.096.0933).
-Some enhancements in the dependent project are needed for this to be useful.**

 ## Overview

 SQLcl is the next-gen command line interface to an Oracle database (superseeding SQL*Plus).
 Updates come often, so just want a tool to automate the upgrade process as much as possible.
 Utilises my odl utility, see that project for install insutructions.